sherman89/WpfReporting/README.md

 # WPF pagination, printing & other stuff
-The main purpose of this repository was to demonstrate how to create paginated printable documents from plain old XAML controls with the help of attached properties and a paginator class.
+The main purpose of this repository is to demonstrate how to create paginated printable documents from plain old XAML controls with the help of attached properties and a paginator class.

 I made this repository for myself so that I won't forget how I did it, which is why I also added other features that I think will be useful for my future WPF development work.

-Features included:
+Features include:
 * Paginating XAML documents if they contain `ItemsControl` derived controls.
 * Setting page numbers and other properties (e.g. header on first page only) on paginated documents.
 * Getting correct page margins based on printer capabilities and applying them on the generated pages.